How to Write Career Change Resume: Examples & Tips

 FAQ

-How to explain career change on a resume?
+How do I explain career change on a resume?

 Seeking a career change to leverage my strong project management skills and passion for environmental sustainability in a role as an environmental project manager.

 In addition to your career change resume, you should include a cover letter with your application.
-This document complements your resume and allows you to go into more detail and address the career change.
+This document complements your resume and allows you to go into more detail about your career change.

 What is the best resume format for a career change?